-Self-employed workers may be eligible to receive financial support through the ‘Self-Employed Income Support Scheme’.
+No. Self-employed workers may be eligible to receive financial support through the .
 If eligible, self-employed workers may receive a taxable grant of 80% of their average monthly income, up to a maximum of £7,500 in total per grant.
 The deadline for the third grant was 29 January 221.
 The fourth grant can now be claimed.

-What if my employer needs to close down the business or reduce my contracted hours?
+What if my employer needs to close the business or reduce my contracted hours?

 What if my employer has put me on unpaid leave?